YunyunsFriends/Konosuba-Verdia-EN-Full/README.md

 Decompiled/converted with CTFAK 2.2: The Definitive Update

+Version 1.0.1:

+- Fixed a typo.

+Version 1.0.2:

+- Fixed an [issue](https://github.com/YunyunsFriends/Konosuba-Verdia-EN-Full/issues/1) in "Cabbage Subjugation" where the timer did not pause when time is added.
+	- Thanks for reporting this xBlazeCubedx!

 ### Known Issues:

 - There is a possibility to damage the Giant Toads with Create Water.
 (Original Release Bug)